 Some would call us worldschoolers, but we’re not going to address the worldschooling so much today.
 These reasons cover childhood and education, family life, not the travel that has been so important in my homeschooled kids’ upbringing.
 We are not unschoolers, the unschooling definition of all learning being child led does not fit with us at all, we’re not against it, it’s just not what we do.
 Homeschooling does not mean school-at-home and an absence of school-at-home does not point towards unschooling.

 Sure, we take on some project based unschooling, that’s been fun over the years.
-We also break out the homeschool workbooks sometimes.
+We also break out the homeschool workbooks sometimes along with all the other homeschool resources.
 There are pros and cons to homeschooling and new homeschoolers ( me included) make many mistakes.
 The positives below were hard earned.

 The Positives of Homeschooling